 Data listings in the Data Republic Catalog are displayed by default.

-If your organization has licensed the Senate Platform, you can view your organization’s Data Listings by selecting Closed Catalog from the dropdown menu.
+If your organization has licensed the Data Republic Platform, you can view your organization’s Data Listings by selecting Closed Catalog from the dropdown menu.

 A preview of Data Listings in the Catalog are displayed.